danielraffel/RadioStation/README.md

 1. The `run` command pulls audio from YouTube using [`yt-dlp`](https://github.com/yt-dlp/yt-dlp).
 2. Each download is trimmed to two seconds with [`ffmpeg`](https://ffmpeg.org/) and converted to WAV.
-3. The CLAP model ranks the clip against your theme prompts.
+3. Optional: the CLAP model ranks the clip against your theme prompts (enable in settings).
 4. The clip is stored in `wavs/themed/<THEME>/` until every theme folder holds 24 samples.

 ## Quick Start